reddio-com/doc/docs/guide/api-reference/contract.md

 The type of your contract, currently we support `ERC721`, `ERC20` and `ERC721M`.

-For the type of `ERC721M`, our system will create two contracts internally.
+For the type of `ERC721M`, this means it can be minted on L2, our system will create two contracts internally.

 ---